 Would you say your girlfriend has a lower libido than you do?

 I think she does, yeah.
-It's come up in conversation a few times, but at the end of the day I don't let it worry me too much.
+It's come up in conversation a few times, but at the end of the day, I don't let it worry me too much.
 I think there are other things to focus on.
-She realises it, definitely, but with the stress of work and life in general, it's hard to get on top of everything sometimes.
+She realizes it, definitely, but with the stress of work and life in general, it's hard to get on top of everything sometimes.

 How much sex do you think people should be having every week?

 I would say two to three times a week would be good.
 I think if you do it too much, you stand a chance of getting bored with them.

 So what do you think of this new research advocating sex once a week?

 I think once a week is not enough.
 If you're in a steady relationship, why wouldn't you be having it more?
 Mind you, I'm happy with what's happening at the moment.
 It also varies depending on how old you are, so maybe the Mail was thinking of what works for older people…

 What do you think about the idea of a sex diary?
 Would you ever give that a go?

 No way.
 I don't want sex to become a chore!